daiphuongngo/daiphuongngo/README.md

 Machine Learning and Programming 2 | Python, Scala Capstone Course | to be updated
 Project Management | to be updated
-Business Intelligence | to be updated
+Business Intelligence | Power BI

 ## Self Study